 Carlile Patchen & Murphy LLP represents businesses and individuals in state and federal tax audits.
 Our tax lawyers are well versed in state and federal voluntary disclosure programs that provide significant relief, including Ohio income, sales and use tax disclosure programs, the federal employee classification disclosure program, and the federal foreign bank account disclosure program.

-We have the skill and experience to work out a negotiated settlement with the IRS and state taxing authorities when it is in the best interests of our clients, combined with the ability to litigate.
+We have the skill and experience to work out a negotiated settlement with the IRS and state taxing authorities when it is in the best interests of our clients, combined with the ability to litigate tax disputes.
 We receive regular referrals from accountants and other lawyers – and have had great success in reversing adverse audit results upon appeal within the IRS and negotiating favorable resolutions with state taxing authorities.

 The Low-Income Housing Tax Credit, New Markets Tax Credit, Historic Rehabilitation Tax Credit, and recently-created Qualified Opportunity Zones program have fueled the development of affordable housing and historic preservation properties and made investment capital and loans available to businesses in qualifying low-income communities.